 The Center on Aging is housed in the School of Public Health and enjoys the active participation of many faculty and staff from colleges and schools across the University, including the Medical School, School of Nursing, College of Pharmacy, School of Kinesiology, the Humphrey Institute, the School of Social Work, the College of Education and Human Development, and various departments in the College of Liberal Arts.

 Announcements and Coming Events

-GEMs, brought to you by the University of Minnesota Center on Aging, are a collection of informative web-based training courses designed for professionals who work with older adults, educators, and students in aging studies.
+This collection of web-based training courses is designed for professionals who work with older adults, educators, and students in aging studies.
 GEMs are developed by experts in a variety of relevant fields.
-Each GEM includes a narrated slide presentation and ends with a short quiz to test your knowledge.
+Each GEM includes a narrated slide presentation.
 The modules are free of charge.

 The Summer 2015 Edition of Old News is Now Available!

 The newest issue of Old News features the Long-term Care Re-think Tank and offers opportunities to become involved in finding ways to better address the challenges of long-term care; continues our series “Perspectives on Retirement” that profiles people who have retired to see how they are adapting to the changes in their lives; recaps three distinguished lectures the Center on Aging hosted this spring; summarizes our Summer Institute, which explored various technologies and their implications for aging care; and highlights new publications, grants, recognitions, and upcoming events.

 Eric Jutkowitz received the University of Minnesota’s Interdisciplinary Doctoral Fellowship.
 The award honors doctoral students doing interdisciplinary research and working with faculty at one of the University’s research centers or institutes.
 Eric is a PhD student in the School of Public Health and is working with the Center on Aging on his dissertation.
 Congratulations Eric!